 The founders will take all steps necessary to ensure this founder term sheet and is amended in order to remove the conflict.

 Why use a term sheet ?

 Because it can be easier to decide what you will do upfront with your cofounder, before you encounter any conflict together or worse, a situation where you may not be speaking terms.

-No. You don't need a lawyer to prepare your founder term sheet.
+No. You don't need a lawyer to prepare your initial founder term sheet.

 In fact, it’s sometimes a good idea to prepare a term sheet before you see a lawyer to save time negotiating them with a lawyer and cut costs.

 It's likely you won't cover everything in the founder term sheet.
 And that's ok.

 To cover for any items that you or your cofounder may miss in the term sheet, you can include this statement below: